myrthebuckens/DigitalH/README.md

 Code contributors: Myrthe Buckens and Alessandra Polimeno

 ### data
-In the data folder, you will find the following subfolders for Dutch and English data with the folling files:
+In the data folder, you will find the following subfolders for Dutch and English data with the following files:
 #### dutch
 * original data file with Dutch data: `MH1881.txt`
 * original data file with Dutch data, poems excluded: `MH1881_poems_excluded.txt`